 - Telephone #: +6332 341–4165 to 67

 - Fax #: +6332 236–3234

 Phil-Union Frozen Foods, Inc. (PUFFI) manufactures pasteurized crab meat in cups and in cans, fresh frozen vacuum packed tuna cuts, headless shell-on block frozen shrimps and individually quick frozen peeled deveined shrimps, and other seafood products such as octopus and giant squid.
 Its market are in the USA, Japan, Singapore, South Korea, Hong Kong, and other parts of Asia with future market plan destination to Europe.

-Phil-Union Frozen Foods, Inc has its affiliate company in Zamboanga namely Phil-Union Canning Company Inc. which produces canned sardines.
+Phil-Union Frozen Foods, Inc has an affiliate company, Phil-Union Canning Company Inc. which is located in Zamboanga, also produces canned sardines.

 The manpower capacity of the plant is more or less 1,500 for every 8 working hours.